What's not to like about music video production? Creating music videos for artists is a fun, creative pursuit where no two days look the same.

 Getting into music video production is fairly easy.
 You just need a camera, some network, and a whole lot of vision!

 Music video production is the process of creating accompanying visuals to an already existing song.
 It has three distinct phases, pre-production, the actual shoot, and post-production.

 Is it expensive to produce a music video?

-The price of a music video can range anywhere between few thousand dollars, upwards to millions.
+The price of a music video can range anywhere between a few thousand dollars and millions.
 The most expensive music video ever was "Scream" by Michael and Janet Jackson!